College Football National Championship: Alabama vs. Georgia Odds, Preview, & Prediction | BetOnline.ag - CLNS Media

 Prediction/Pick

 In their first matchup this season, Alabama stomped Georgia 41-24.
-It was the first time all season that the Dogs defense let up more than 17 points per game, and it further proved that Saban has Kirby Smart’s number.
+It was the first time all season that the Dogs defense let up more than 17 in a game, and it further proved that Saban has Kirby Smart’s number.

 Although Stetson Bennett dominated Michigan last weekend, I still don’t trust him.
 I can’t get over my bias.
 The Tide roll again and bring another National Championship back to Tuscaloosa.